michael-klein/vQuery/README.md

 # vQuery
 > virtual DOM goodness for everyone

-vQuery is an isomporphic library that aims to enable more developers to speed up their code base with virtual DOM diffing and DOM patching.
+vQuery is an isomorphic library that aims to enable more developers to speed up their code base with virtual DOM diffing and DOM patching.

 It implements a subset of the jQuery API, but executes all manipulations on a virtual DOM and only updates the real DOM with a patch generated from the state of the virtual DOM whenever vQuery.update is called (either manually or at set intervals).